-- The Company subject to tax on the profits of legal persons and is subject to the provisions of the Income Tax Law promulgated by Law No. 91 of 2005 and its Executive Regulations.
-Tax inspection has not been conducted to date, and the company submits tax returns on legal dates and pays the tax dues from these returns.
+- The Company subject to tax on the profits of legal persons and is subject to the provisions of the Income Tax Law promulgated by Law No. 91 of 2005 and its Executive Regulations, and the company submits tax returns on legal dates and the company has not been tac inspected till the Balance sheet date.